-The average person takes between 17,280 and 23,040 breaths a day.
+The average person takes thousands of breaths a day.
 But, for some, each breath can be a struggle.

 And although COVID-19 has raised more awareness of lung health and the toll disease can take on your lungs, a number of other conditions can also impact your lungs.

 Common Lung Conditions

 Some lung diseases are caused by bacterial, viral or fungal infections, while others may be associated with environmental factors.
 But they all prevent the lungs from functioning properly.

 Asthma and chronic obstructive pulmonary disease (COPD) are the two most common respiratory conditions in the U.S., each affecting approximately 20 million people.
 Both conditions can make breathing difficult.
 Individuals with COPD may have emphysema or chronic bronchitis, or a combination of both conditions.

 Acute bronchitis is a common type of respiratory infection.
 It occurs when inflammation in the lining of your bronchial tubes produces mucus that can cause a severe cough.